andreacfromtheapp/chuck-nvim/README.md

 ### ChuckLoop

-Starts ChucK in loop mode with `chuck --loop`.
+Starts ChucK in loop mode with `chuck --loop` using the configuration values.

 > [!NOTE]
-> configuration will be possible in a future update of this plugin.
+> You can still start ChucK yourself.
+Comes for convenience with defaults.

 ### ChuckStatus

 Prints the ChucK VM's current status.
-Namely: `time` and `active shreds`).
+Namely: `time` and `active shreds`.

 > [!NOTE]
 > The status is printed in the ChucK VM itself.